 For casual softshells, we like jackets that fit somewhere in the middle, like the Ascender.
-They are weather resistant enough to block a lot of wind and light precipitation, but breathable enough that you won't sweat your way down Broadway.
-For a casual jacket that offers more breathability, consider the Patagonia Adze Hoody.
+They are weather-resistant enough to block a lot of wind and light precipitation, but breathable enough that you won't sweat your way down Broadway.

 Mobility & Fit

 This model is the second least mobile softshell jackets that we tested due to the poor cut and lack of stretch.
-It ranked much lower in our tests than the featured Arcteryx Gamma MX but does cost almost two-thirds less.
 The lack of stretch means that the user's movement feels restricted, so we were more inclined to wear this on walks and other activities where we did not have to move around as much.
-For activities such as rock or ice climbing, we prefer jackets that stretch or have gussets under the arm, like the Adze Hoody.
+For activities such as rock or ice climbing, we prefer jackets that stretch have gussets under the arm.
 The Ascender has neither.

-At 1.3 pounds on our scale, this jacket was lighter than the two other casual jackets we looked at, The North Face and Patagonia models.
 Lacking a hood, and any useful features aside from three pockets, the lower weight is not necessarily an endorsement.
-Those wishing for added features and protection would happily accept a small weight increase to get the wind and water resistance offered by a heavier coat like the Mountain Hardwear Dragon.
+Those wishing for added features and protection would happily accept a small weight increase to get the wind and water resistance offered by a similarly weighted coat.

 Compared with top-tier softshell jackets, the Ascender falls behind.
 Lack of mobility aside, poor quality seams and wrist closures are our biggest complaint about this jacket.
 That said, we loved the zippered handwarmer pockets while strolling through town in style.
 Lined with a light fleece material, our hands were cozy inside even without gloves on during chilly walks.
 The zippered chest pocket is also large enough for a phone or power bar.

 This jacket comes in some neutral colors and has a decent cut.
-That said, we preferred the look of the Patagonia Adze Hoody and the Arcteryx Gamma MX.
+That said, we preferred the look of the Arcteryx Gamma MX Hoody.